9mwo/9mwo/README.md

 ## 📚 Learning Now

 - C# and C++ to continue to expand my app development skills
-- imGUI to further grow my graphical UI skills
+- imGUI to further grow my GUI skills

 ---